 The study examines the microbiological properties of cheese from cow milk as influenced by heat treatment durations and biological coagulant types.
 The cow milk was pasteurized at 65°C and subjected to further heat treatment for 15, 20, and 25 minutes with the addition of coagulants (lime juice, tamarind pulp and moringa seed paste) to respective samples and allowed to cool for 30 minutes before pressing out the whey.
 The initial properties of raw cow milk were determined to serve as control and the nine produced cow-milk cheese samples were determined using a 3x3 factorial treatment design.
 The microbiological properties of the cheese were determined using standard methods.
 Results obtained were analyzed statistically to determine the influence of heat treatment duration and coagulant sample.
-The microbial analysis revealed that there was Coliform in samples from cow cheeses, C25 (moringa seed paste coagulated cheese at 15 minutes of heat treatment) has the highest Coliform of $1.6 \times 10^3$ cfu/g, B15 (tamarind pulp coagulated cheese at 15 minutes of heat treatment) and $C{20}$ have yeast and mould bacteria of ${<}1.0\ {\times}10^2$ cfu/g and mesophylic bacteria was highest at $C{15}$ of $1.1 \times 10^4$ cfu/g, which are also within the permissible limit of consumption.
+The microbial analysis revealed that there was Coliform in samples from cow cheeses, C{25} (moring seed paste coagulated cheese at 15 minutes of heat treatment) has the highest Coliform of 1.6×10^3 cfu/g, B{15} (tamarind pulp coagulated cheese at 15 minutes of heat treatment) and C{20} have yeast and mould bacteria of $<1.0 \times 10^{2}$ cfu/g and mesophylic bacteria was highest at C15 of 1.1×10^{4} cfu/g, which are also within the permissible limit of consumption.
 This study is initiated to determine the effect of heat treatment and local coagulants on the microbial properties of Nigerian soft cow-milk cheese.
-Hence, investigating the hygienic quality and safety of consuming the diary product.
+The microbiological analysis revealed that the cow-milk cheese samples were all fit for consumption at all the HTD.

-Keywords: Cow-milk cheese, lime, tamarind, moringa, microbial.
+Keywords: Cheese, lime, tamarind, moringa, microbial.